-There are four methods to clean upholstered items: foam, dry, with cold water extraction, or with hot water extraction (this is also known as steam cleaning).
+There are four methods to clean upholstered items: foam, dry, with cold water extraction, or with hot water extraction (also known as steam cleaning).

-The type of fabric your item is upholstered in, its age, soiling condition, and the last date when it has been professionally cleaned will determine the most suitable cleaning method to employ.
-Thorough hoovering the fabric is a mandatory step: we use a high pressure hoover fitted on our machines which will get rid of loose dirt and dust from the fabric of your upholstery.
+The type of fabric your item is upholstered in, its age, its soiling condition, and the last date when it has been professionally cleaned will determine the most suitable cleaning method to employ.
+Thorough hoovering of the fabric is a mandatory step: we use a high-pressure hoover fitted to our machines, which will get rid of loose dirt and dust from the fabric of your upholstery.